JosefNemec/PlayniteDocs/docs/manual/gettingStarted/helpAndTroubleshooting/troubleshooting.md

 **UI Stuttering and Mouse Lag:**

-Users with G-Sync monitors or FreeSync-enabled AMD cards may experience UI stuttering.
-It can occur when using G-Sync monitor with "windowed mode" support enabled.
-To fix the issue create a profile for Playnite processes in
+Users with variable refresh rate (VRR) displays (VESA Adaptive-Sync, G-Sync, FreeSync etc.) may experience stuttering and generally laggy feeling user interface.
+To fix the issue, create custom profile for Playnite processes (for both Playnite.DesktopApp.exe and Playnite.FullscreenApp.exe) in your graphics driver software that disables VRR specifically for Playnite.

-  Nvidia's control panel and set `Monitor Technology` to `Fixed Refresh`
+For Nvidia:
 - Open the NVIDIA Control Panel and navigate to "Manage 3D Settings"
 - Select the "Program Settings" tab
-  - Click "Add" to add a program, and select Playnite
+- Click "Add" to add a program
+- Select Playnite exe (you'll need to do this for both Fullscreen and Desktop exe separately)
 - Change the "Monitor Technology" from "G-SYNC" to "Fixed Refresh"

+For AMD:
+- Open AMD Adrenalin and go to "GAMES" tab
+- At the top right click on the 3 small dots then add a game
+- Select Playnite exe (you'll need to do this for both Fullscreen and Desktop exe separately)
+- Select imported Playnite process from the games list
+- Deactivate "Radeon FreeSync" option

+You will need to restart Playnite if you made these changes while Playnite is running.

 **Blur-Related Issue:**